masosky/immfly-java-challenge/README.md

 ## Test and Coverage
 ### Test
+Coverage is OK but should be a higher.
+Due a lack of time I cannot cover all tests.
 We must run the docker-compose-local environment.
 Tests are using a dockerized Redis instance.

 Redis has not been mocked in order to make the tests closer to a production environment.